briankoser/sfc-listeners-guide/episodes/0008-sci-fi-moves-we-hate-hate-hate.md

 - Van Helsing
 - Troy

-<q class="archivist">Ben tells Matt that he should watch Kingdom of the Crystal Skull "because it is Indiana Jones", leading to one of the best review episodes in SFC history.</q>
+{% arc %}Ben tells Matt that he should watch Kingdom of the Crystal Skull "because it is Indiana Jones", leading to one of the best review episodes in SFC history.{% endarc %}

-<q class="archivist">Ben is ashamed of Matt for previously owning {% work "Armageddon" %}.
-Eventually Ben will buy it because it's in the Criterion collection.</q>
+{% arc %}Ben is ashamed of Matt for previously owning {% work "Armageddon" %}.
+Eventually Ben will buy it because it's in the Criterion collection.{% endarc %}

 ### Ben's Hate and Have No Desire to Watch Again:
 - Planet of the Apes (2001)